Pelvic Organ Prolapse:

 • Stage 4 occurs when the organ is completely through the vaginal opening.

-Risk factors for pelvic organ prolapse
+Risk factors for pelvic prolapse

 Any condition that puts excessive pressure on the pelvic floor or compromises the muscle strength in your pelvic floor can contribute to developing POP.
 The largest risk of POP is women who’ve given birth, particularly vaginal deliveries.
 Other risk factors include: